-If you are a small business owner in Canada, it’s important to be aware of all possible tax writes offs for your business.
-Tax write offs will significantly reduce your business’ taxable income and taxes payable.
+If you are a small business owner in Canada, you want to know what are the tax deductions that will save my business money.
+Tax write-offs will significantly reduce your business’ taxable income and taxes payable.

-Home-Office Expenses – Tax Write offs for Small Business in Canada
+Home-Office Expenses – Tax Write-offs for a Small Business in Canada

-The most common of the tax write offs for small business owners in Canada are home-office expenses.
+The most common deduction or a tax write-off for a small business owners in Canada are home-office expenses.

 Home-office expenses include:

 - Mortgage interest on your residence

 - Property taxes